gelisam/timesheet/README.md

 I aim to work 8 hours a day, so timesheet is also telling me how much time remains in order to accomplish that goal.
-Sometimes I go over or under that goal, in which case I track the discrepancy over time, so the 1h00 I was missing on Monday carries over on Tuesday.
+Sometimes I go over or under that goal, in which case I track the discrepancy over time, so the 1h00 I was missing on Monday carries over to Tuesday and then Wednesday.